reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Troubleshootings
 - If settings are greyed, delete "ro.somc.dseehx.supported=true" in /data/adb/modules/SoundEnhancement/system.prop and reboot device
-- If you enable DSEEHX settings after that, you have to enable it again first to disable it
+- If you enable DSEEHX settings after that, you have to enable it again first if you want to disable it
 - Install Audio Compatibility Patch module if encounter processing problem
 - Install Audio Modification Library module if you using other audio mods
 - Delete /data/adb/modules/SoundEnhancement via recovery if facing bootloop and send copied and zipped /data/system/dropbox files for fix